Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

-Let us comment on the product structure.
+\begin{rem} Let us comment on the product structure.
 If $M=[0,\infty)^{n}\times N$ models a corner, then a product structure consists of a bundle $\tilde V\to N\times X$ with partial connection $\tilde \nabla^{I}$ and an isomorphism of $(V,\nabla^{I})$ with the pull-back of $(\tilde V,\tilde \nabla^{I})$ along the projection $M\times X\to N\times X$.
-The geometry $g$ and the holomorphic structure $\bar \partial$ are compatible with the product structure if they are obtained via this isomorphism from a geometry $\tilde g$ and holomorphic structure $\bar \partial$ on $\tilde V$.
-In general a product structure is required locally at the corners.
-Roughly speaking, the product structure requires that the geometry and holomorphic structure do not depend on the normal coordinates of the corners if the bundles are trivialized along the normal directions using $\nabla^{I}$.
+The geometry $g$ and the holomorphic structure $\bar \partial$ are compatible with the product structure if they are obtained via this isomorphism from a geometry $\tilde g$ and a holomorphic structure $\bar \partial$ on $\tilde V$.
+In general, the compatibility with the product structure is required locally at the corners.
+Roughly speaking, compatibility with the product structure requires that the geometry and holomorphic structure do not depend on the normal coordinates of the corners if the bundles are trivialized along the normal directions using $\nabla^{I}$. \end{rem}

-We now assume that $X$ is a smooth variety over $\C$ and consider a sheaf $V$ of locally free finitely generated $\pr^{*}_{X} \cO_{X}$-modules on $M\times X$ {where $\pr_X^*$ denotes the inverse image under projection to $X$ in the sense of sheaves of sets}.
+We now assume that $X$ is a smooth variety over $\C$ and consider a sheaf $V$ of locally free and finitely generated $\pr^{*}_{X} \cO_{X}$-modules on $M\times X$.
+Here $\pr_X^*$ denotes the inverse image under the projection to $X$ in the sense of sheaves of sets.
 We use the same symbol $V$ in order to denote the corresponding complex vector bundle over $M\times X$.
-It has an induced partial geometry $( \nabla^{I}, \bar \partial)$ which in addition satisfies: \begin{ass} \begin{enumerate} \item The partial connection $\nabla^{I}$ is flat. \item The holomorphic structure $\bar \partial$ is constant w.r.t. $\nabla^{I}$, i.e. $[\nabla^{I},\bar \partial]=0$. \end{enumerate}\end{ass} The original locally free sheaf of $\pr^{*}_{X} \cO_{X}$-modules is the sheaf of sections of $V$ annihilated by both, the connection $\nabla^{I}$ and the holomorphic structure $\bar \partial$.
+It has an induced partial geometry $(\nabla^{I}, \bar \partial)$ which in addition satisfies: \begin{ass} \mbox{} \begin{enumerate} \item The partial connection $\nabla^{I}$ is flat. \item The holomorphic structure $\bar \partial$ is constant w.r.t. $\nabla^{I}$, i.e.~$[\nabla^{I},\bar \partial]=0$. \end{enumerate}\end{ass} The original locally free sheaf of $\pr^{*}_{X} \cO_{X}$-modules can be recovered as the sheaf of sections of $V$ annihilated by both, the {partial} connection $\nabla^{I}$ and the holomorphic structure $\bar \partial$.